Skip to main content

 • Save & Update & Publish your Beam component.

-As for the three-point load tester, we will simplify the machine by creating a model that consists of 2 supports, one at 1/4 and the other at 3/4 of the beam length, and the load head where the force is applied from.
-All these parts are supposed to be cylindrical so they ideally make contact with the beam at one point (in x-axis).
-Now that we are done with the component Beam, let's switch to the second component we created LoadTester.
+As for the three-point load tester, we will simplify the machine by creating a model that consists of 2 supports or fixtures, one at 1/4 and the other at 3/4 of the beam length, and the load head where the force is applied from.
+However we know that these parts are always static (because we are configuring the beam and not the machine after all), then we can make use of models that are created in other softwares since they might be already provided by the beam manufacturer perhaps.
+Now that we are done with the component Beam, let's switch to the second component we created: LoadTester.

 Properties